macarthur-lab/obo_parser/README.rst

-Parses .obo files such the one containing the Human Phenotype Ontology (HPO) and converts them to a .tsv table which is easier to work with.
+Parses ontologies in .obo format (such as the Human Phenotype Ontology) and converts them to a .tsv table.

 .. image:: https://travis-ci.org/macarthur-lab/obo_parser.svg?branch=master
     :target: https://travis-ci.org/macarthur-lab/obo_parser